-The hyperphrase here is a multimodal unit within which dimensions of gesture and gaze exchange places in creating a GP comprised of imagery that depicts the object and a linguistic component asserting that this procedure is 'the way we do it' vis-à-vis the object.
+The hyperphrase here is a multimodal unit within which dimensions of gesture and gaze exchange places in creating the GP concerning the 'way we do it', related to the imagery component depicting the object.
 We also see a hyperphrase being constructed by F that includes social information: E's standing as dominant speaker, in the quick glance at him at the start; G's status as current speaker, in the interactive gesture to him; and the ongoing role of the 'thermos' as the discourse theme.

 Figure 3.
 MacVissta screenshot of turn taking in Focus 1.
-Notes added on how turn taking correlated with gaze and gesture (see Chen et al 2006 for details on the MacVissta interface).
+Notes added on how turn taking correlated with gaze and gesture (see the Chen et al paper for details on MacVissta).